aixigo/PREvant/README.md

 an application.
 These services are called *companions* and there are two types of them.

-- Application wide companion/App companion: is a unique service for the entire application.
+- Application wide companion (short app companion): is a unique service for the entire application.
   For example, a [Kafka][kafka] instance can be started automatically every time an application is created, so that all services within the application can synchronize via events.
 - Service companion:  A companion can also be attached to a specific service a user wants to deploy.